Teaching Space Information

 Teaching Space Etiquette

-These simple steps will ensure that the classroom is properly set up for the next scheduled class:
+These simple steps will ensure that the space is properly set up for the next scheduled class:

 - End your class on time;

-- Reset furniture to a standard lecture classroom setup;
+- Organize furniture to a standard lecture classroom setup (for smaller spaces);

 - Dispose of garbage properly (located in the hallway, outside the intersection of traffic).